 Visit any grocery store after notice of weather emergency and you’ll usually find that the bread, milk and water isles empty out quickly.
 It is natural to want to be prepared to spend days unable to get out.
 However, for those with illnesses, especially those on hospice or palliative care services, the list of things to do and have on hand is much longer.

-According to Linda Trout, RN, PhD, CHPN, director of clinical services at Angelic Palliative & Hospice Care in Northfield it is best to prepare well in advance.
+According to April Gall, RN, director of admissions at Angelic Palliative & Hospice Care it is best to prepare well in advance.

 "We know that snow storms, hurricanes, and nor’easters are going to hit our area, so it is smart to do some advanced planning to avoid problems that are stressful," she said.

 The following are 10 things you can do now to prepare in advance of a weather emergency.

 1. If you are a hospice patient it is likely that staff will reach out to you when a storm or emergency is approaching.
 If you are living in a high-risk area hospice staff can arrange for a respite stay in a facility out of harm’s way.
 But this planning takes a few days, so it is best to make that decision early.